pyepics/pyepics/doc/devices.rst

 .. method:: PV(attr[, connect=True[, **kw]]])

    returns the `PV` object for a device attribute.
-The connect argument and any other keyword wrguments are passed to :meth:`epics.PV`.
+The connect argument and any other keyword arguments are passed to :meth:`epics.PV`.

 .. method::  put(attr, value[, wait=False[, timeout=10.0]])